hikemalliday/stables/README.txt

   -Load into a character in game, and type: /output spellbook Charnamespells -THESE MUST BE FORMATTED AS SUCH, with the first letter of the character name capitalized, and the rest lower case.

+-CREATING UI FILES-
+  -The 'copyUi' button works by checking the characters class, then copying a UI from that premade class specific UI.
+  -You must create a UI file for each class and save it in the 'classUIs' folder.
+  -Just overwrite the existing files in there to maintain proper filename formatting.

+-WHEN ENTERING A NEW CHARACTER: (VERY IMPORTANT)
+  -The first letter should be uppercased, because the output inventory and spellbook files are case sensitive.
+  -Class names MUST be entered and in this format, or function WILL NOT work:
+      Enchanter
+      Mage
+      Necromancer
+      Wizard
+      Cleric
+      Druid
+      Shaman
+      Bard
+      Monk
+      Ranger
+      Rogue
+      Tanks
+      Paladin
+      Shadowknight
+      Warrior

+  -If things are not formatted correctly, things may not function properly.

   **TIPS/QUIRKS**

 -Item/inventory queries are case sensitive, however character name queries are not (im just bad is why) -Some buttons require a browser refresh to see the results -The P99 Dir requires a '/' at the end.
 Function will not work otherwise.
 -When entering the P99 dir, just press ENTER and it will work.
 There is no submit button and it may look like nothing happened.
 Just refresh the page, re-open the modal, and you should see the correct DIR display.

--CREATING UI FILES-
-  -The 'copyUi' button works by checking the characters class, then copying a UI from that premade class specific UI.
-  -You must create a UI file for each class and save it in the 'classUIs' folder.
-  -Just overwrite the existing files in there to maintain proper filename formatting.

--WHEN ENTERING A NEW CHARACTER:
-  -The first letter should be uppercased, because the output inventory and spellbook files are case sensitive.
-  -If things are not formatted correctly, things may not function properly.